rsnpj/notes-site/readme.md

 You can find the markdown for all the lectures in the `notes` directory, and all the images in the `public` directory.
 When adding styles you can use [Tailwind CSS](https://tailwindcss.com/).

+## Diagrams

+You can add diagrams using [mermaidjs](https://mermaid-js.github.io/mermaid/#/) and [graphviz](https://www.graphviz.org/).
+I also can easily add any of the diagram types from [kroki](https://kroki.io/), so raise an issue if you want to use one of them.

+To use them, simply create a codeblock with the language of `mermaid` and `graphviz` respectively and write the diagram and it will be imported

 ## Workarounds